Undergraduate minor: educational psychology

 Psychological aspects of giftedness, counseling techniques appropriate for gifted children, adolescents; socio-emotional concerns, career development, underachievement.
-Same as RCE:4125.
+Same as CSED:4125.

 Diagnostic strategy for identifying types of underachievement, teaching and counseling interventions appropriate for each.
-Same as RCE:4126.
+Same as CSED:4126.

 Neurology of behavior and neurodegenerative disease; the psychology of learning and memory, its application to gifted education.

 Theories that underpin contemporary definitions of creativity; instruments developed to measure creativity; activities in the school environment that enhance or inhibit student creativity.
-Same as RCE:4129.
+Same as CSED:4129.